ryan-brazeal-ufl/OpenPyLivox/README.md

 ***See the [Wiki](../../wiki) Pages for complete documentation (WORK IN PROGRESS)!***

+Check out the [livox_controller_demo.py](./livox_controller_demo.py) file for complete details on how to use the OpenPyLivox v1.0 library

 *NOTES:*
 - OpenPyLivox v1.0 has only been tested using Mid-40 sensors
 - simultaneous operation of multiple Mid-40 sensors have been tested, but NOT using a Livox Hub